Securing Your Workers

 Security Groups and IP Ranges

 IronWorker provides an AWS security group and IP ranges in the event users want to isolate AWS EC2, RDS, or other services to these groups/ranges.
-Please note that this security group only works in the US regions.
+Please note that this security group only works in the US East region.

 Security Guidelines/Best Practices